National Contest Judges’ Information

 - Entry is organized; visual impact is appropriate to topic

-Below are the Judging Instructions for each category:
+Below are the Judging Instructions for each category, which confirmed judges will receive with their assignments: